yurii-ruban/HW3/README.md

-# Homework Task 3
+# Homework Task 6

-This is the program, that use 2 shared libraries and optionally call the functions depending on passed to compiler parameters.
+This is the program, that use 2 shared libraries and prints their parameters.
+Also the Array library is added and simply tested in main.
 Technologies: C++, CMake

 ## How to check

 To run the program `cd` to root of the repository and create `build` folder.
 Then:
-1. `cmake -H. -Bbuild -DUSE_STRING_FUNC=ON` / `cmake -H. -Bbuild -DUSE_STRING_FUNC=OFF`
+1. `cmake -H. -Bbuild`
 2. `cmake --build build`
 3. `./build/testapp`